Ifosfamide: High Dose for Stem Cell Transplant (Generic Name)

 - Changes in the tissue of the heart.
 Some changes may occur that can cause your heart to have less ability to pump blood.
 Changes may also lead to an abnormal heart beat.
 Your heart function will be checked as needed.

-- Decreased appetite
+- Decreased appetite (decreased hunger)

 - Soreness of the mouth and throat.
-You may have red areas, white patches, or sores that are painful.
+You may have red areas, white patches, or sores that hurt.

-Possible side effects (Less Common)
+Possible Side Effects (Less Common)

-- Changes in liver enzymes.
-Liver enzymes will be monitored as needed.
+- Changes in your liver function.
+Your doctor will check your liver function as needed.

 - Phlebitis, which is redness and tenderness of a vein